link422/F24_Team3_TennisBallCollector/Reports/Project Proposal.md

 Specifications

-1. The improved version of the tennis ball collector shall not be autonomous but will have improved features such as a ball counter and remote control capability.
+1. The improved version of the tennis ball collector shall not be autonomous but will have improved features such as a ball counter, remote control capability, and a vibration mechanism to prevent jamming.

 2. Any modifications to the tennis ball collector shall not impact its pre-existing performance of collecting and managing 50-100 balls at a time on indoor and outdoor courts.